A bit of History

-Park Hall was established by the Brooks family as a public trust in 1923, for the residents of Ben Lomond.
-The trust included Wilder Hall, the library and adjacent park.
+Park Hall was deeded by the Brooks family in 1923, for the residents of Ben Lomond.
+The original action included Wilder Hall, the library and adjacent park.
 The park, library and Wilder Hall were later turned over to the county for lack of financial support.

-The hall was built out of an old stable, and the stage was rolled on logs from the park across the street.
+Park Hall was assembled out of an old stable, and the stage was rolled on logs from the park across the street.
 The restrooms were in the adjoining building that once housed Ben Lomond’s single fire cart.
 The painted fire cart’s door, no more than 6′ tall, can be seen on the right side of the hall.

-Here is a copy of the ParkHall Deed and Trust – founding document on file by the county of Santa Cruz.
+Here is a copy of the ParkHall – founding document on file by the county of Santa Cruz.

-For more information on the running or Park Hall please see our online documents.
+For more information on the running of Park Hall please see our online documents.